 That’s why it’s important to audit your past calendars in regular intervals, such as each month or quarter.
 As Jory MacKay of the RescueTime tool suggests, you can conduct a monthly audit in four simple steps:

-With this audit to guide you, you’ll be much better equipped to manage your calendar and create an even more seamless schedule for the weeks and months ahead.
+With this audit to guide you, you’ll be much better equipped to manage your calendar.
+Create an even more seamless schedule for the weeks and months ahead with Canva's Calendars to customize and print in no time.